dgcameron/adwcml_oow/ml.md

   ![](images/ml/010.png)

-- Before you start working with the `Credit Score Predictions` you need to set the interpreter binding.
+- Before you start working with the `Credit Score Predictions` (or any of the others) you need to set the interpreter binding.
 Click on the gear icon.

   ![](images/ml/011.png)